api-platform/docs/distribution/index.md

 API Platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized development environment up and running.
 If you do not already have Docker on your computer, [it's the right time to install it](https://docs.docker.com/install/).

+On Mac, only [Docker for Mac](https://docs.docker.com/docker-for-mac/) is supported.
+Similarly, on Windows, only [Docker for Windows](https://docs.docker.com/docker-for-windows/) is supported.
+Docker Machine **is not** supported out of the box.

 Open a terminal, and navigate to the directory containing your project skeleton.
 Run the following command to start all services using [Docker Compose](https://docs.docker.com/compose/):

+    $ docker-compose pull # Download the latest versions of the pre-built images
     $ docker-compose up -d # Running in detached mode

 This starts the following services: